tanweijie123/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-* is a fitness instructor who have trouble managing a significant number of clients and sessions
+* is a fitness instructor who has trouble managing a significant number of clients and sessions
 * prefer desktop apps over other types
-* favours a All-in-One software tracker
+* favours an All-in-One software tracker
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps while appreciates a nice GUI that can show his weekly schedule